From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 Nicknamed the Pink City “La Ville Rose “ after the distinctive colour of the clay bricks used to construct many of its buildings, this city has many Spanish accents thanks to its proximity to Spain.
 Toulouse is also known as Europe’s space capital.
 It’s been an important science and technology

-Although people come from all over France to live in Toulouse, a large portion are people escaping Paris’s high cost of living, and crowds or seeking other benefits such as warmer weather.
-Toulouse is also a destination for students and is often ranked among the top 5 best cities in France for students to study and live.
+Although people come from all over France to live in Toulouse, a large portion are people escaping Paris’s high cost of living and crowds or seeking other benefits such as warmer weather.
+Another group of people who chose Toulouse as their top French city to live in are students.
+Toulouse is often ranked among the top 5 French cities for students to live and study.

 Transportation is top-notch.
 You can easily wind your way from one end of the city to the other by Tram, aboard the metro, on the many pedestrianized streets or by bike on 550 kilometres of cycling trails.

-Toulouse, often an overlooked city, receives just a fraction of Paris’stourists, but that doesn’t mean that there isn’t plenty to see and do.
+When considering French cities to visit, People often overlook Toulouse.
+It receives just a fraction of tourists compared to Paris, but that doesn’t mean there isn’t plenty to see and do.

 Toulouse boasts two UNESCO World Heritage sites…